lesiasemenova/lesiasemenova.github.io/_pages/ixai_spring2026.md

 </p>

 <p>
  <strong>Workload.</strong> The class workload will consist of two main components: (1) in-class paper discussions with student-led presentations, and (2) a semester-long course project completed individually or in a small team.
-The primary deliverable for the course project is a sequence of in-class presentations: a project proposal, a mid-project review, and a final presentation.
-These presentations (slides + discussion) serve as the main “report” of the project.
-Teams may optionally submit a longer written report (PDF) with additional technical details, experiments, or analysis.
+The rubric is: paper presentation 30%, engagement during the class 20%, project 50%.

 </p>

  <strong>Schedule.</strong> The schedule below is tentative.
 Topics, readings, and ordering may be adjusted during the semester based on class interests, guest lectures, and pacing.